Skillet Logo

 Skillet Logo History

-The band’s identity has always consisted of its name, for which various fonts were used for stylization.
+The band’s identity has always consisted of its name, set in various fonts for stylistic effect.
 Transformations occurred with album releases and reflected shifts in musical genres due to frequent lineup changes.
 New artists infused vitality and their understanding of the band’s evolution.
-However, the musicians’ commitment to Christ remained constant, reflected in logos hinting at the crucifixion and harmonious inscriptions with a slight slant.
+However, the musicians’ commitment to Christ remained constant, reflected in logos that hint at the crucifixion and in harmonious inscriptions with a slight slant.

 What is Skillet?

 Devout Christians sing Christian rock songs and are released under Christian labels.
 They’ve been on stage for over 25 years and actively tour, promoting their values.
-One of the few religiously oriented bands that have achieved fame, owning multi-platinum albums, singles and being nominated for a Grammy twice.
+One of the few religiously oriented bands to achieve fame, with multi-platinum albums and singles, and Grammy nominations twice.

 1998